International Blues Challenge - Scheduled for January 18th -22nd, 2022! NAZBA is looking forward to our local Competition on October 3rd 2021!!

 14) Must all the music be original?

-No, BUT!
-Originality is now the second most important scoring in the event.
+No, but originality is now the second most important scoring in the event.
 While originals are preferred, they are not mandatory.
 It is mandatory that each act announce that a particular piece is either original, or an original arrangement of an existing song.
 Failure to do this will result in loss of points.

 15) What do I get if I win?

-NAZBA will pay a stipend to the winning Band (currently $1000) and solo/duo acts (currently $350) in a check made out to the IBC applicant.
+NAZBA will pay a stipend to the winning Band (currently $1000) and solo/duo acts (currently $250/$500 respectively) in a check made out to the IBC applicant.
 The check will be at your disposal AFTER the Act has made a substantial commitment in getting to Memphis.
 This would be evidenced by hotel reservations, air fare etc. Typically, the check is mail out in mid-December.
 The check is contingent upon the Act competing in Memphis and should the Act not go to Memphis and perform, the Act will be in default of the stipend received and owe those dollars to NAZBA.